Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Google Scholar Search

-The volume of DTRs and JITAIs literature was identified on Google Scholar with the following keywords, respectively: \begin{itemize} \item ``dynamic treatment regime'' OR ``dynamic treatment regimes" OR ``dynamic treatment regimen" OR ``dynamic treatment regimens''; \item ``just in time adaptive intervention" OR ``just in time adaptive interventions''. \end{itemize}
+The volume of literature on DTRs and JITAIs was identified on Google Scholar with the following keywords: \begin{itemize} \item ``dynamic treatment regime'' OR ``dynamic treatment regimes" OR ``dynamic treatment regimen" OR ``dynamic treatment regimens''; \item ``just in time adaptive intervention" OR ``just in time adaptive interventions''. \end{itemize}

 Returned items contain both published articles and grey literature (e.g., preprints).
-Citations and patents were excluded form the literature search.
+Citations and patents were excluded from the literature search.
 A minimum screening was performed to evaluate the consistency of the identified items in relation to the searched term and the respective online publication date.
-Items that were incorrectly returned in correspondence of a certain date were removed from that date group.
+Items that were incorrectly returned in correspondence with a certain date were removed from that date group.